kuzzleio/documentation/src/sdk-reference/cpp/1/document/replace/index.md

 # replace

-Replaces an existing document in the persistent data storage.
+Replaces the content of an existing document.
-Only documents in the persistent data storage layer can be replaced.

 ## Arguments